Linux74656/SpaceEngineersLinuxPatches/README.md

  Congratulations Space Engineers should now work properly on Linux.
 Have fun and enjoy!

-# The Manual Setup Guide(Skip if you used the autopatcher):
+# The Manual Setup Guide(Skip if you used the autopatchers, and they seemed to work):

 ## Step 0: